mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 Step 6: Testing Model Serving Locally
 -------------------------------------

-Now that you are ready to deploy the model, but let's first test the model serving locally.
+Before deploying the model, let's first test that the model can be served locally.
 As outlined in the `Deploy MLflow Model Locally <../deploy-model-locally.html>`_, you can run a local inferecen server with just a single command.
 Remember to use the ``enable-mlserver`` flag, which instructs MLflow to use MLServer as the inference server.
 This ensures the model runs in the same manner as it would in Kubernetes.